mohit3218/react-wordpress-api/README.md

 ### `API URL : http://localhost/wordpressrestapi/`

-If you setup wordpreess folder in wordpressrestapi folder make sure you chage the API url in app.js file and PostSummary.js file
+If you setup wordpreess folder in react-wordpress-api folder make sure you chage the API url in app.js file and PostSummary.js file

 ### `wp-config.php`